silefort/TDDwithPython/Docs/Chapter7.md

 We don’t need to implement our new, shiny design in a single big bang.
 Let’s make small changes that take us from a working state to a working state, with our design guiding us gently at each stage.

 ## Taking a First, Self-Contained Step: One New URL

+Deleting migrations is dangerous.
+We do need to do it now and again, because we don’t always get our models code right on the first go.
+But if you delete a migration that’s already been applied to a database somewhere, Django will be confused about what state it’s in, and how to apply future migrations.
+You should only do it when you’re sure the migration hasn’t been used.
+A good rule of thumb is that you should never delete or modify a migration that’s already been committed to your VCS.